 - Next grab lunch at the Washington Crossing Inn, a historic eatery that adjoins the spot where Washington and his troops assembled before the historic crossing of the Delaware River in 1776.
 It is likely that Washington dined here before the crossing and the Hessian officers captured during the battle were imprisoned here.

 - Follow your busy day with a relaxing stay at the Black Bass Hotel in Lumberville.
 Grab a dinner table overlooking the Delaware River in this inn that dates back to the 1740s.
 George Washington attempted to stay here as Commander-in-Chief of the Continental Army, but was turned away by the innkeeper who was a loyalist to the British Crown.
 Book a stay in Grover Cleveland’s favorite suite which is now named after him.
 Many of the furnishings are the same as when he slept here!

-• See the impressive collection of Abraham Lincoln artifacts on display at the Bucks County Civil War Museum in Doylestown.
-Among the rare pieces is the Lincoln life mask, a bronze sclupture cast from a mold of the president’s face early in his presidency.
+- In the morning, head to Doylestown where you’ll find the Bucks County Civil War Museum.
+Brimming with historic documents and artifacts, the museum also boasts a rare collection of Abraham Lincoln pieces, including the Lincoln life mask, a bronze sculpture cast from a mold of the president’s face early in his presidency.